melaniesigrid/Montecasino_Restaurant/README.md

-# Grupo Montecasino Webpage (In Progress...)
+# Grupo Montecasino Webpage (Discontinued)

 > A webpage for Corporación Montecasino, an event venue, restaurant and hotel.
 My first project as a freelance web designer and developer.
+I have discontinued this project to focus on my learning curriculum.

 ![screenshot](./preliminary-screenshot.png)